vanderoffice/CA-Strategy/Executive Draft/operational-appendices.md

 ### A.11 Breakthrough Fund Sustainability Model

 This appendix provides a detailed worked example of how the Breakthrough Fund sustainability model operates.
-For the strategic overview, see [Section 8.3: Feedback Loop and Sustainability Model](strategy-document.md#83-feedback-loop-and-sustainability-model).
+For the strategic overview, see [Section 6.5: Sustainability Mechanism](funding-implementation.md#65-sustainability-mechanism).

 ---